raipc/atsd-jdbc/README.md

 ## Tests

-In order to to run tests you will have to choose (or create) own ATSD metrics to deal with it.
-It is expected the next set of test properies:
+In order to run tests you have to choose (or create) own ATSD metrics.
+A test phase is expecting the set of test properties provided below.
+The first three parameters are mandatory to have tests done and the others are optional for more accurate checking.

 ```
 * -Daxibase.tsd.driver.jdbc.url=<ATSD_URL [http, https]>
 * -Daxibase.tsd.driver.jdbc.username=<ATSD_LOGIN>